sarahjones/GitPull/README.md

-GitPush
+GitPull
 =======

-A script that includes the committing any uncommitted files into a temporary commit, a pull, a reset to undo the temporary commit, and a push.
+A script that includes the committing any uncommitted files into a temporary commit, a pull, and a reset to undo the temporary commit.

 Known issues/feature requests: